 Tift County Goal for ELL students

 To give students the skills they need to function and reach their own potential as members of an English speaking society.
 Parent involvement and opportunities for parents to learn are encouraged.
 Whenever possible, notes and messages are sent home in the parents’ native language.

 ESOL Program Description

-The ESOL program is offered to all ELs who meet the testing eligibility criteria.
+The English to Speakers of Other Languages (ESOL) program is offered to all English Language Learners who meet the testing eligibility criteria.
 This program aids in the success of a limited English proficient student in an English-speaking classroom.
-Our goal is to have students succeed in all four language skills (listening, speaking, reading and writing) both socially and academically.
+Our goal is to have students succeed in all four language skills (listening, speaking, reading, and writing) both socially and academically.
 We also want them to understand and function successfully in our American culture.
-Immersion in an English-speaking environment with guidance from the ESOL teacher and accommodations provided by all other school personnel will produce the desired results.
-The ESOL teacher shall meet the professional qualifications of the Tift County Charter System.
-The ESOL class is limited to the maximum size specified in State Board of Education Rule 160-5-1-.08 Class Size unless otherwise approved by flexibility granted through the Tift County Charter System.
+Immersion in an English-speaking environment with guidance from the ESOL teacher and accommodations provided by all other school personnel will produce the results necessary.